skiiyuru/skiiyuru/README.md

 ### Industry Engagement
 - Advocates for early adoption of software development skills among children
+- Volunteers as a coding instructor, teaching HTML, CSS and Python to primary school children
 - Shares insights on tech through portfolio blog

 ## 🎯 Professional Goals